awsdocs/aws-systems-manager-user-guide/doc_source/run-remote-documents.md

 1. In the **Document** list, choose **AWS\-RunDocument**\.

-1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags or selecting instances manually\.
+1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
 **Note**
 If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. \(Optional\) For **Rate control**:
    + For **Concurrency**, specify either a number or a percentage of instances on which to run the command at the same time\.
 **Note**
-If you selected targets by choosing Amazon EC2 tags, and you are not certain how many instances use the selected tags, then limit the number of instances that can run the document at the same time by specifying a percentage\.
+If you selected targets by specifying tags applied to managed instances or by specifying AWS resource groups, and you are not certain how many instances are targeted, then limit the number of instances that can run the document at the same time by specifying a percentage\.
    + For **Error threshold**, specify when to stop running the command on other instances after it fails on either a number or a percentage of instances\.
 For example, if you specify three errors, then Systems Manager stops sending the command when the fourth error is received\.
 Instances still processing the command might also send errors\.

 1. In the **Source Type** list, choose an option\.